openshift/enhancements/CONVENTIONS.md

 The conventions are intended to help with consistency across the project.
 Users of the platform expect consistency in the experience and operation of the cluster.
-Developers of the platform expect consistency in the code to quickly identify issuses across codebases.
+Developers of the platform expect consistency in the code to quickly identify issues across codebases.
 Consistency enables shared understanding, simplifies explanations, and reduces accidental complexity.